New Hampshire vacation rental tax guide

-Airbnb, HomeAway, and VRBO have changed the way vacationers travel.
-More and more guests are choosing to rent private homes rather than book hotels.
-With a bounty of popular destinations including Concord, Hampton, and Portsmouth, The Granite State offers prospective short-term rental hosts the opportunity to bring in extra income and meet new people.
+Airbnb and Vrbo have changed the way vacationers travel, with many guests choosing to rent private homes rather than book hotels.
+With a bounty of popular destinations including Concord, Hampton, and Portsmouth, the Granite State offers prospective short-term rental hosts the opportunity to bring in extra income.

-Avalara has compiled this guide to help you comply with New Hampshire short-term rental tax laws.
-For more information on the room tax rates and jurisdictions that apply to your rental’s specific location, use our lodging tax lookup tool.
+Avalara MyLodgeTax has put together this guide to help you comply with New Hampshire short-term rental tax laws.
+For more information on the tax rates and jurisdictions that apply to your rental’s specific location, use our lodging tax lookup tool.

-Disclaimer: No short-term vacation rental tax guide is a substitute for professional tax advice.
-Consider it one data point to help you understand and prioritize your vacation rental questions and concerns.
+No short-term vacation rental tax guide is a substitute for professional tax advice.
+Consider this an asset to help you understand and prioritize your vacation rental questions and concerns.
 Questions pertaining to specific situations or out-of-the-ordinary conditions are best solved with a certified tax professional familiar with New Hampshire tax laws.
-Also, MyLodgeTax can confirm the exact requirements and manage these taxes for you, once you are a customer.

-If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to New Hampshire authorities.
-You may be the property owner, a renter subletting a room, a third-party property management firm, or other party.
+If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to New Hampshire tax authorities.

-Before you can begin collecting taxes on your short-term rental in New Hampshire, you are required to register with the New Hampshire Department of Revenue.
-You can register online.
-When you register, you will receive a Meals and Rooms (Rentals) Tax license as well as instructions on filing your rooms taxes.
-You are required to include your license number in any advertisements for your short-term rental.
+Before you can begin collecting taxes on your short-term rental in New Hampshire, you’re legally required to register with the New Hampshire Department of Revenue Administration.
+You can register online to receive a Meals and Rooms (Rentals) Tax License.

 Do I need to form an LLC?

-In New Hampshire, you do not need to form an LLC in order to register with tax authorities.
+In New Hampshire, you don't need to form an LLC to register with tax authorities.